-Welcome to the third of my detailed write ups of the third annual Birmingham Coffee Festival.
+Welcome to the second of my detailed write ups of the third annual Birmingham Coffee Festival.
 I can’t believe a whole month has gone by since I was in Birmingham, exploring all things coffee.
 I got things underway with my write-ups by starting with traditional festival round-up, before moving on to talk all about the wonderful roasters I met in the Meet the Roasters feature.
-Today it’s the turn of all the lovely food-related stuff I found at Birmingham Coffee Festival.
+Today it’s the turn of all the lovely food-related stuff I found at Birmingham Coffee Festival, while the final post in the series is a general round-up of everything else.

 I’ve said it before, but it’s worth saying again: Birmingham is one of the better catered coffee festivals, which is important to people like me who are going to be there all day.
 Yes, with the wristband system, you can pop out and get something to eat at one of several excellent cafés in the Custard Factory (the festival’s venue) but ideal I want something I can quickly grab, eat and get back to the action, which is where the excellent street food village came in.